Our Therapists

 Brittney Walker, LICSW

 Brittney Walker joined the clinical staff at Reid Psychology Group in 2022.
 She obtained her Masters in Social Work from CUNY Hunter Silberman School of Social Work in New York in 2015.
-Brittney focuses her clinical work on trauma-informed, attachment-focused and dyadic treatment with children 0-6yo.
-Brittney has been rostered in Child Parent Psychotherapy as of 2019 and has completed in-depth training with Postpartum Support International around infertility and the perinatal period.
+Brittney focuses her clinical work on trauma, attachment, perinatal, and maternal/paternal mental health.
+Brittney earned her Perinatal Mental Health Certification (PMH-C) in 2024 and utilizes her certifications in Child Parent Psychotherapy and Circle of Security to support her work around parenting and parent-child relationship-building.

 Erin McCoy, LICSW

 Erin joined the staff at Reid Psychology Group in 2020.
 She received her MSW from Simmons College and her B.S. in Rehabilitation and Human Services from Boston University.
-She has a clinical style cultivated over the course of nearly 20 years infused with warmth, inclusivity, transparency, humor, and at the helm, a deep respect for the protective ways people learn to survive difficult life circumstances.
+She has cultivated a style infused with warmth, collaboration, transparency, humor, and, at the helm, a deep respect for the protective ways people learn to survive unspeakable life circumstances.
 Her clients are her greatest teachers of courage and resilience, often in the face of trauma, human suffering, and loss.
 Erin believes it is at the intersection of stabilization and reconciliation of the past and the intentional work of expanding opportunity to heal in the present where true therapeutic growth begins.

 Kristena Flood, LICSW